test-account-0/checkgraphite/README.md

 # checkgraphite
 Nagios check for graphite

-It is a standard pynagio check.
+It is a standard pynagio check (https://github.com/test-account-0/pynagio).

 ## Usage:
 ```